pasbolas/leeting/unsolved.md

 The subarrays must be adjacent, meaning b = a + k.
 Return true if it is possible to find two such subarrays, and false otherwise.

+#### I think this problem was in easy because it didnt have any other complex datastructure than array, but wtf...